soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

     This is the final nail in the coffin.
 Once other competitor/smaller platforms die, power is centralized in one or very few hands.
 This gives unprecendented power for these apps over drivers and restaurants.

+    If you coupled this with ongoing economic issues facing the working class, it seems we got ourselves a new class of overlords: the tech bro overlords.

 When these 3 things happen, the platform got unprecedented unchecked leverage against all stakeholders, including the government.
 Now that the time is ripe to finally focus on profitability, they slowly introduce